virtualritz/aftereffects-sys/README.md

 # aftereffects-sys

-Rust crate that generates raw AfterEffects API bindings via bindgen
+Rust crate that generates raw AfterEffects API bindings via bindgen.

-This is WIP.
+This is WIP – only tested on _macOS_.
+Will likely require additional work to build on _Windows_.

 ## Prequisites:
 Download the Adobe AfterEffects SDK.